6 Anti Inflammatory Supplements That Actually Work

 When you look at inflammation from a 35,000-foot view, you start to see that it is really at the heart of pretty much every malady and disease that we know of, at least to some degree.

-This means controlling and regulating inflammation should be front and center if you want to live a healthy life.
+This means controlling and regulating inflammation should be front and center if you want to live a long and healthy life.

 So what is inflammation and is it a bad thing?